wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-08-03-funktal-devices-state.md

   thumb: funktal-devices-state_400x150.jpg
 ---

 In [a previous post]({{site.url}}/articles/funktal/), I introduced [`Funktal`](https://codeberg.org/wimvanderbauwhede/funktal), a frugal functional programming language created for the [Uxn](https://wiki.xxiivv.com/site/uxn.html) VM.
 The Uxn VM is the heart of a clean-slate computing platform called [Varvara](https://wiki.xxiivv.com/site/varvara.html).
 This post explains how you can access Varvara's I/O devices from Funktal, and the closely related support for mutable state.
+I illustrate these features using three small GUI-based programs.

 The main purpose of Uxn and Varvara is as a portable platform for GUI-based applications, such as the [`left`](https://wiki.xxiivv.com/site/noodle.html) editor, the [`noodle`](https://wiki.xxiivv.com/site/noodle.html) drawing program and many others, in particular games.
-To make Funktal a practical language for this platform, support for devices is essential.
+To make Funktal a practical language for this platform, support for I/O devices (keyboard, mouse, screen, audio) is essential.

 ## Mutable state: why and how

 Uxn I/O is event based, for example a button press or mouse click results in an event handler (aka vector or callback) being called.
 These handlers can access the Uxn VM's  working and return stack as well as its memory.
+Most programs are stateful, so a efficient mechanism for handling state is important.

 ### Keeping state on the stack

 We could keep the state on the stack.
-However, this is a bit cumbersome.
+This is OK for simple cases but quickly gets cumbersome.
 Suppose we have three items of state then our function needs to look like this:

     (\s1_in s2_in s3_in.
         <all computations>